Emma-R-Andersson-Lab/DeHaan-et-al-Trex_Cochlea/README.md

-# De Haan et al, Otic placode and neural crest barcoding reveals cochlear compartmentalization
+# De Haan & He et al, Ectoderm barcoding reveals neural and cochlear compartmentalization

 Pre-analysis library characterisation of barcodes can be found at https://github.com/Emma-R-Andersson-Lab/DeHaan-et-al-Trex_Cochlea/tree/main/Barcode_library_sequencing
 General information on the Trex algorithm can be found at https://github.com/frisen-lab/TREX.